hsinmutsai/personal-web/courses/19springdsa.md

 ## Links ##
  - For most course activities and materials: [NTU COOL](https://cool.ntu.edu.tw)
  - For in-class interaction: [Zuvio](https://irs.zuvio.com.tw).
- - If you'd like to register for the course but not yet enrolled, complete [this form](https://docs.google.com/forms/d/15AoyWyew2q3pMP3-5izzCSecZrn-HnQb8ywbDpuUASU/edit) by Feb 19, 23:59.
+ - We have completed the process of selecting additional students to be registered for the course.
+The number of students (assuming all that are qualified for registration are enrolled) will be over 160, the capacity of the current classroom.
+As a result, **we will no longer accept any additional student to the course for this semester**. ~~If you'd like to register for the course but not yet enrolled, complete [this form](https://docs.google.com/forms/d/15AoyWyew2q3pMP3-5izzCSecZrn-HnQb8ywbDpuUASU/edit) by Feb 19, 23:59.~~